 Do charter school students have to take North Carolina standardized tests?

-Charter school students are required to take all of the mandated NC State assessments such as the mCLASS Reading 3D assessments for K-3rd grade students, the Ready End-of-Grade tests (EOGs) in Reading and Math for 3rd-8th grade students, and the Ready EOGs in Science for 5th and 8th grade students.
+Charter school students are required to take all of the mandated NC State assessments such as the Beginning-of-Grade (BOGs) in 3rd grade, End-of-Grade tests (EOGs) in Reading and Math for 3rd-8th grade students, EOGs in Science for 5th and 8th grade students, and End-of-Course tests (EOCs) for specific high school courses.
 Charter schools are not required however to conduct the interim and benchmark assessments used by local districts.

 What sets Charlotte Lab School apart from other charter schools?